-For the two day EDM festival, I was assigned to work the stage of Main West.
+For the two-day EDM festival, I was assigned to work the stage of Main West.
 We would get the DJs set up and hang out in the wings until the next set change.
-I found myself doing more odd jobs than audio related ones.
+I found myself doing more odd jobs than audio-related ones.
 A lot of them related to power with running power to certain parts of the backstage area to hang lights.
-I had to pack up quad boxes at monitor position, as I was tired of everyone trying to use our power.
+I had to pack up quad boxes at the monitor position, as I was tired of everyone trying to use our power.

 I had to find ways to manage people and keep them from causing harm to our gear with their drinks.
 Unfortunately, putting down gaff tape with “No Drinks” really was not effective.
 The problem was that there was a VIP area right next to monitor world so we would have artists and their posse cramming into the wings of the backstage area.

 I also assisted the stage manager with various communication to the FOH crew.
 The stage manager did not have COM to FOH and used the audio departments.
 I’m really not sure why there was not show COM for video or lighting.
 We did have our radios, but the show would get so loud it was quite hard to hear them clearly and there was not a channel for just our stage.

 My co-worker Marty, handled monitors with four channels, a left and a right for DJ booth one, and a left and a right for DJ booth two.
 The music was non-stop, the stage had two sets of DJ booths and while one DJ was performing, the other would set up.
 It was a different experience and slightly comical watching people crawling from backstage to under the booth area to either hand the performer a drink or prep the other rig.